artnoi43/ethlogfilter/README.md

 # ethlogfilter

 ethlogfilter is a small, single-file script for printing Ethereum logs based on some criteria.
-The current version can filter logs using
+The current version can filter logs using `go-ethereum`.

+It outputs the logs in JSON format, and is especially useful for Web3 devs.

 ## Command examples